A-Faris/Synced-Local-Prayer-Calendar/README.md

 ## Overview

-This project scrapes daily prayer times from the Leeds Grand Mosque website and updates a Google Calendar so users can subscribe to a public calendar and view daily prayer schedules on any device.
+This project scrapes daily prayer times from the Leeds Grand Mosque website and updates a Google Calendar.
+Users can subscribe to this calendar to view daily prayer schedules on any device.#

 ## Features

-- Scrapes prayer times (Beautiful Soup)
+- Scrapes prayer times using Beautiful Soup

-- Creates/updates events in Google Calendar (Google Calendar API)
+- Creates events in Google Calendar via the Google Calendar API

-- Deployable as a scheduled job on Google Cloud (Cloud Functions + Cloud Scheduler)
+- Deployable as a scheduled job on Google Cloud (Cloud Run + Cloud Scheduler)

 ## Setting up the Project